samioan/movierama/README.md

 # MovieRama

-A movie catalog, based on the MDB data source, with infinite scrolling and multiple routes.
-The project contains three main flows:
+## Multi-page movie catalog app

-- ## Home
+## Features

-  The landing page contains the top rated, upcoming and now playing movies.
+- Landing page with the top rated, upcoming and now playing movies.
-- ## Search
-  Search for your favourite movie here!
+- Search functionality for finding specific movies.
-- ## Movie
+- Movie details displayed on a dynamic route.
-  Displays the selected movie's details, reviews and similar movies.

-This project was created using React.
+## Installing

+- Run `yarn` or `npm install` in the project folder
+- Run `npm start` to run in developer mode and it will open in the browser automagically

+## Building

+- Run `npm run build`
+- The built project files will be located in the `build` folder

+## Built with React